callumcurtis/sandbox/experiments/introduction-to-rust/book/notes.md

 ## Collections

 - Besides primitives (array and tuple), are stored on the heap
-- Vector: continuous in memory; homogeneous types; can use enum variants or a trait object for heterogeneity
+- Vector: contiguous in memory; homogeneous types; can use enum variants or a trait object for heterogeneity
   - Instantiation: `let v: Vec<i32> = Vec::new();`; using `vec!` macro: `let v = vec![1, 2, 3];`
   - `get(<index>)` gives `Option` result, `&<vec>[<index>]` panics if OOB
 - String: wrapper around `Vec<u8>` with methods to interpret as UTF-8